nolafs/renaissance-website/site/content/about/_index.md

         Before joining, Bella helped people research all manner of details and enjoyed quite a bit of time fact-checking for editors, analysts and ghostwriters.
 Not wanting to hand over her research towards clients that she felt weren't giving the best service with her data, she looked towards becoming more hands on in an industry she already widely respected and had loved from a young age.
       image: /images/uploads/bella26.jpg
+    - name: Ibrahim Bhatti
+      text: Having worked in the games industry for just over two decades, he has a wealth of experience in both QA as well as community and influencer relations.
+Working across both AAA and Indie franchises for SEGA, Capcom, 2K and Square Enix, he's led on go-to-market creator and social campaigns for the likes of Sonic the Hedgehog, the Mafia franchise and two mainline Final Fantasy games.
+Ibrahim joined Renaissance in early 2026.
+      image: /images/uploads/ibs-web.jpg
+      position: " "
   text: >
     Renaissance is built around a core team of contributing consultants who collectively have more than 50 years’ experience across the games industry;